ardkastrati/kdsalbox/README.md

 # KDSalBox

-This repository contains the code for the toolbox presented in our paper at the SVRHM 2021:
+This repository contains the code for the toolbox presented in our paper at SVRHM 2021:

 “KDSalBox: A toolbox of efficient knowledge-distilled saliency models”
 Ard Kastrati, Zoya Bylinskii, Eli Shechtman